We follow the guidance laid out on the Government website - below are the sections relevent to us, as a GP PRactice;

 People who are visiting the UK from a country which has a bilateral healthcare agreement with the UK are exempt from charges for some NHS hospital treatment in the UK.

-To see what level of cover is provided see NHS choices.
+To see what level of cover is provided see the NHS.uk website.

 People from EEA member states and Switzerland are exempt from charge for all medically necessary treatment, including treatment for chronic conditions, including routine monitoring.
 They must show a valid European Health Insurance Card (EHIC) or a Provisional Replacement Certificate to receive free care.